 Using a towing dredge is a fast and efficient method of harvesting large quantities of sea urchins and is widely used in a number of shellfish fisheries, particularly for harvesting scallops, mussels and cucumbers as well as sea urchins.
 Iceland has a considerable history of using dredges to harvest sea urchins and it has proved to be an economically viable method of collection.
 It does rely on a relatively flat substrate in order to avoid the dredge getting snagged on the bottom and a relatively high density of urchins to be present.
-Because the dredge used in Iceland is designed to minimize the damage to the seafloor, the urchins and the bycatch.
+Because the dredge is physically dragged across the seafloor there can be damage to the urchins although the dredge used in Iceland is designed to minimize the damage to the seafloor, the urchins and the bycatch.
 Dredge size is dictated by the size of the boat that is used to drag them and larger dredges can be used from many existing small fishing vessels used in the NPA.
 Researchers in Iceland are currently investigating the selectivity and efficiency of their dredge for sea urchin fishing.
 Fishing catch data including; catch, location, depth, and length of the tow are analysed to determine the stock distribution and size, CPUE and the impact of the fishery on the stock.